-Comparing with majestic Judge Smith, the jurors seemed jittery, clouded by suspicion.
+Compared to the majestic Judge, the jurors seemed jittery, clouded by suspicion.
 They narrowed their eyes to scan for lies behind every statement from the defence.
-Understandably though, for it was their job to see through lies.
+Understandably though, for it’s a jury’s job to see through lies.
 Asha’s glad that he hadn’t told any.
 Scrutiny will only confirm his innocence.

-His cellmate Veer Singh is not pathologically pessimistic like Lawyer Wong, but also warns against optimism, probably because he’s Indian.
+His cellmate Veer Singh is not pathologically pessimistic like Lawyer Wong, but also warns against optimism, as if it’s a vice.
+But he’s Indian.
 Indians see the flip-side of everything clearer than the front as a matter of karmic principle.
-He’s also a real criminal, a confessed thief, cigarette smuggler, counterfeit vendor, and member of the triads, though one with a good heart.
+He’s also a real criminal, a confessed thief, cigarette smuggler, counterfeit vendor, and a triad, though one with a good heart.

 After today, it may be many months before he sees Veer again, if ever.
 He had thought about coming back to visit as soon as possible.
-But everyone says a freed inmate stepping into a prison again is bad omen.
+But everyone says a freed inmate revisiting a prison is bad omen.
 Veer even urged him to fix his eyes dead ahead when leaving the prison compound.
-“Don’t look back no matter what, even if there’s an accident, yaar?
-Never look back when leaving a slammer.”
+‘Don’t look back no matter what, even if there’s an accident, yaar?
+Never look back when leaving a slammer, got it?’

 Oh well, just focus on getting out and finding a job first, Asha reminds himself.
 He can’t afford to stray far from the present, even in daydreams.

 He’ll try his old boss first.
-Mr. David Wong surely must know me after three years.
-He had once called me a good worker in front of others.
+Mr. David Wong has known me for three years.
+He once called me a good worker in front of others.
 He knows I’m innocent…

-“Yes Sir,” Asha nearly jumped, involuntarily sticking out his hands, eager to be cuffed.
+‘Yes Sir,’ Asha springs to standing, involuntarily sticking out his hands, eager to be cuffed.

 Michelangelo Poon pops the last three of his seventeen after-breakfast pills, then picks his teeth absentmindedly.

 Inside his crowded stomach, a tiny pink pill is breaking down to regulate blood pressure, while two white tablets work on sugar level compliance.
-The rest are patented supplements to keep his liver detoxed, kidneys robust, skin moist, bone dense, eyes bright, sleeps sound, sex-drive vigorous, intestines teflon-smooth, and generally alkaline.
+The rest are patented supplements to keep his liver detoxed, kidneys robust, skin moist, bone dense, eyes bright, sleeps sound, sex-drive vigorous, intestines teflon-smooth, and overall being alkaline.
 Nonetheless, there’s a weird taste in his mouth this morning which bothers him.
 Perhaps it’s anxiety.
-He’s worrying about losing, for once, when money is not the issue.
+For once, he worries about losing, and it’s not even about money, not directly anyway.

-He dabs his mouth with a linen napkin, monogrammed with his initials, with practised elegance.
+He dabs his mouth with a linen napkin, monogrammed with his initials — MP — with practised elegance.
 Over the years, he’s cultivated an unhurried nonchalance to give the impression of entitlement, lest he appear nouveau-riche.

 But it takes extra effort to look calm today.